 The Fine Art of Fighting Back

 You might be surprised at how much money you might be eligible for if you were victimized by another person’s negligence or other misconduct.
-If you can prove your case, it is likely to add up to a lot more than simple reimbursement for your medical bills.
+If you can prove your case, it may add up to a lot more than simple reimbursement for your medical bills.
 You might also be entitled to:

 - Pain and suffering (which often amounts to several times the amount of medical bills)